techvishnu/dotfiles/README.md

 # dotfiles
-hello 👋
-\n These are my Dotfiles for BSPWM rice
+Hey there 👋.
+These are my Dotfiles for BSPWM rice.